GolodnievokMAIN/Truth-Finder/README.md

 Truth-Finder is a Chrome extension that empowers you to quickly verify the accuracy of online information.
 In today’s fast-paced digital world, distinguishing between reliable and misleading content is more important than ever.
 Truth-Finder automatically scans web pages for questionable claims using the Google Fact-Check Tools API and displays dynamic, in-page notifications to help you decide what to trust.

+> **Note:**
+> While Truth-Finder leverages fact-check reviews from reputable sources, the reliability of the displayed results depends on the data available in the API.
+There might be occasional discrepancies, so use the tool as a helpful guide rather than an absolute verdict.

 ## Features

 - **Automatic Scanning:**